Damian Lillard: 2020–21 season: NBA Teammate of the Year

 On January 30, 2021, Lillard scored a season-high 44 points, alongside a game-winning three at the buzzer, in a 123–122 win over the Chicago Bulls.
 On February 17, 2021, Lillard scored 43 points and tied a career-high 16 assists in a win against the New Orleans Pelicans.
 He became one of only 12 players in NBA history to have 40 points and 15 assists in a game.
 Lillard placed 7th in the 2021 MVP race, receiving 38 of the 1,010 available points.
 This marked the 5th time in six seasons that he had placed among the top 8 in MVP voting.

 During Game 5 of the first round of the 2021 playoffs against the Denver Nuggets, Lillard scored a playoff career-high 55 points, behind an NBA playoff record 12 made three-pointers, as well as 10 assists.
 Lillard hit game-tying threes near the end of regulation and near the end of the first overtime to keep Portland alive; however, the Nuggets rallied to a 147–140 double-overtime victory to take a 3–2 series lead.
-In Game 6, he had 29 points and 13 assists, but the Blazers lost to Denver 126–115, sending Portland home in the first round for the fourth time in five years.
+In Game 6, he had 29 points and 13 assists, but the Blazers lost to Denver 126–115, sending Portland home in the First Round for the fourth time in five years.

 2021–22 season: Injury and missing playoffs

 On November 20, 2021, Lillard scored a season-high 39 points, along with 7 assists and 3 blocks, in a 118–111 victory over the Philadelphia 76ers.
 On January 13, 2022, he underwent surgery for an abdominal injury and was ruled out 6–8 weeks.

 On February 10, Blazers interim general manager Joe Cronin stated that Lillard would "most likely" not play again during the 2021–22 season.
 On March 21, Lillard was officially ruled out for the remainder of the season.
 This was the first time since Lillard's rookie season that Portland missed the playoffs, finishing the season with a 27–55 record.

+After the season, Lillard signed a two-year, $122 million extension, which would keep him under contract through the 2026–27 season.